How to Conduct User Acceptance Testing: Process Stages, Deliverables, and End-User Testing Place in Quality Assurance

-Another important aspect is having your developers at the ready to fix anything that goes wrong.
-Your testing environment can shut down, or there can be errors preventing users from testing.
+Another important aspect is having your developers ready to fix anything that goes wrong.
+Your testing environment can shut down or there can be errors preventing users from testing.
 Users should be able to access required functionality at each stage of testing, whether it’s an interactive design or a functional app, to allow them to perform each test case included in the test plan.

 7. Collect output information and analyze it

-At the final stage of your UAT, you will get tons of data from the testers.
+During your UAT activities, you will get tons of data from the testers.
 Your QA team will have to analyze it.
 The data is collected via user reports submitted manually or via a specific tool.
 Additionally, you can conduct interviews with separate users to get more insight about the test cases they performed and what they think of them.

 System stability.
-The stability can be determined by the number of unexpected errors met during the UAT.
+Stability can be determined by the number of unexpected errors met during the UAT.

 Coverage of testing.
-The coverage is measured by the number of test scenarios/cases written and their ratio to the overall finished tests.
+Coverage is measured by the number of test scenarios/cases written and their ratio to the overall finished tests.
 You may also match your UAT testing results with the user journey map to understand which part of functionality was left untested.

 Contract/requirement compliance.
 Requirement compliance is checked after all the end-user tests are finished.
 It ensures that the software build still corresponds to the initial requirements/contract scope, even after changes brought by user acceptance.